Woman dies after being struck by driver in Longport, New Jersey: Police

 The crash occurred along the 3200 block of Pacific Avenue right around 1:30 p.m. in Longport, New Jersey.

-Police say the 86-year-old male driver from Blackwood was driving an Ford F-150 when he backed into 85-year-old Lillian Myers, of Stratford, New Jersey.
+Police say the 86-year-old male driver from Blackwood was driving a Ford F-150 when he backed into 85-year-old Lillian Myers, of Stratford, New Jersey.

 Myers was pronounced dead a short time later, police say.